 Northeastern University School of Law Takes Over Joint Editorship of AALS Journal of Legal Education

 03.04.14 — Northeastern University School of Law has joined with Southwestern Law School to serve as co-editors of the prestigious AALS Journal of Legal Education.
 Southwestern Law School had previously served as the Journal's sole host school since January 2009.
-The two schools will serve as joint editors through the December 2019 term.
+The two schools will serve as joint editors through 2019.

 “Northeastern is thrilled with this opportunity to share our 45 years of experience in training law students through an integrated program of classroom learning and hands-on field placements and to encourage other members of the academy to contribute Journal articles that explore new approaches to training the next generation of lawyers," said Dean Jeremy Paul, who is one of the co-editors.
 "We are also delighted to partner with our friends at Southwestern, who have played a valuable leadership role in editing the Journal over the past five years.”